-Public participation as indicated in the Public Participation Plan will be complied with.
+Public participation as indicated in the Public Participation Plan complied with.

-Comments received during the mandatory 30-day commenting period on the BAR, will be considered by the project team and a detailed Comments & Response Report will be compiled.
+Comments received during the mandatory 30-day commenting period on the pre-application BAR, have been considered by the project team and responded to with this draft BAR.
+Further comments received in response to this BAR will be considered and reflected upon with the Final Basic Assessment Report (FBAR).